semerj/ssi-cdph-2012/README.md

 * [pdftotext](http://www.bluem.net/en/mac/packages/) for text conversion and document layout preservation
 * [Pandas](http://pandas.pydata.org/) for data munging

-Make sure both `dostuff.sh` and `ssi2012.py` are in the same directory, and then run `dostuff.sh`.
+Make sure both `dostuff.sh` and `ssi2012.py` are the ONLY documents in the same directory.
+Then run `dostuff.sh`.
 Boom.